 And remember -

-I offer a collectors discount for anyone who purchases 3 or more paintings.
+I offer a collectors discount of 10% for anyone who purchases 3 or more paintings.
 That's not all at once, it can be over a period of time.
-A 10% collectors discont applies for first time collectors of 3 or more, 15% for each additional piece after 3.
-If you ar a collector of maw work, be sure to let me know, so you an get the discount!
+If you are a collector of my work, just simply choose the collectors discount price when checking out.

 Always willing to meet with you in person as well!
 Call or e mail for an appointment!